zenrocklabs/zenrock-docs/docs/docs/zenZEC/zenzec-technical.md

 - **Asset type**: `ASSET_ZENZEC`
 - **Header storage**: `ZcashBlockHeaders`

-This separation ensures zenBTC (production code) is never affected by DCT operations.
+**Important**: The DCT module explicitly rejects `ASSET_ZENBTC` deposits with the error: "zenBTC deposits must use the zenBTC module's VerifyDepositBlockInclusion endpoint, not DCT".
+This separation ensures:
+1. zenBTC (production v0 code) remains isolated and stable
+2. Newer DCT assets (zenZEC and future assets) use the generalized DCT framework (v1+)
+3. Block headers are stored separately (BTC in `BtcBlockHeaders`, ZCash in `ZcashBlockHeaders`)

 ### Shielded Transaction Support

 The current zenZEC implementation handles **transparent** Zcash addresses only.
 Deposits from shielded (z-address) transactions are not supported—users must send from a transparent (t-address).

+**Technical Reason**: The deposit verification process requires generating a Merkle proof of transaction inclusion in a block.
+Shielded transactions encrypt their data (sender, receiver, amount) using zero-knowledge proofs, making it impossible to generate a Merkle proof that proves a specific deposit amount to a specific address.
+Only transparent transactions have visible on-chain data that can be used for proof generation.

-Redemptions can be sent to either transparent or shielded addresses, depending on user preference.
+Redemptions can be sent to either transparent or shielded addresses, depending on user preference, since the proxy constructs the outgoing transaction.

 ### Integration Points